odoe/learn-dojo/posts/migrating-to-dojo-6.md

 }
 ```

-Like the update to make `properties` a function so you always have the latest values, the same is true for `children`.
+Like the update to make `properties` a function so you always have the latest values, the same is true for `children` now being a function in the [Layout](https://github.com/odoe/learn-dojo/blob/c480ef742b088dd3bea9a28d686c35a3e551271b/src/layouts/Layout.tsx).

 ```tsx
 // converted to Dojo 6